 The 15 Most Iconic Geometry Dash Songs and Why They Work So Well

-Norwegian composer Waterflame created the sound of Geometry Dash with these unforgettable pieces:
+Norwegian composer Waterflame basically invented the sound of Geometry Dash.
+No exaggeration.

-• Back on Track – Builds on the first level’s formula with more complexity
+• Back on Track — Builds on the first level’s vibe with a bit more complexity.
+Deceptively tricky song to sync to

-• Base After Base – Upbeat and energetic
+• Base After Base — Pure energy.
+Gets your head bobbing immediately

-• Jumper – Perfect for the introduction of new mechanics
+• Jumper — Perfectly paced for learning new mechanics without feeling overwhelmed

 Geometry Dash gameplay synced to music